phys-jychen/ahcal-pid/README.md

 iRec -f [file] -t [tree]
 ```

-The name of the output file is given a prefix "pid" in your current directory, and the original branches are not kept for the sake of saving space.
+The name of the output file is given a prefix "rec" in your current directory, and the original branches are not kept for the sake of saving space.
 If you need to add some new variables or modify the definitions of some of them, please go to the file `src/Variables.cxx`.

 ### Performing BDT
 Before you begin, make sure that the variables as well as the ROOT files listed in `bdt.cxx` are all present (you can also modify this file to meet your own needs).
 Then, execute: